Denji Sentai Megaranger: Shun Namiki

 Shun Namiki/Mega Blue (並樹 瞬/メガブルー, Namiki Shun/Mega Burū): 18 years old, Shun is a loner who aspires to become a computer-graphics artist and initially refuses to become a Megaranger.
 After seeing Kenta attempt to keep the Kune Kune from interfering in his lifelong dreams, Shun reconsiders and becomes good friends with Kenta.
 He plays the flute, as his late mother was a world-renowned flautist.
 Shun is adept at creating battle strategies, such as confusing the Nejirangers by making the other Megaranger suits look like his.
 Shun is a Virgo, according to Miku.

-Mega Blue's forehead symbol is a Digital television, which allows him to create CG images and trap enemies in a movie dimension where characters from that dimension attack the enemy.
+Mega Blue's forehead symbol is a Digital TV, which allows him to create CG images and trap enemies in a movie dimension where characters from that dimension attack the enemy.